microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 ```

 ### -HostCookies
-Retrieve details about microsoft.graph.security.hostCookie objects.Note: List retrieval is not yet supported.
+Retrieve details about hostCookie objects.Note: List retrieval is not yet supported.
 To construct, see NOTES section for HOSTCOOKIES properties and create a hash table.

 ```yaml